Hunter Biden to accept guilty verdict in tax evasion trial in Los Angeles

 Hunter Biden will accept a guilty verdict in his tax evasion case in California, his lawyer Abbe Lowell said Thursday, as jury selection was about to begin.

-Lowell said the president's son would submit what's known as an Alford plea, meaning he would accept a guilty verdict while maintaining his innocence.
+Lowell said President Biden's son would submit what's known as an Alford plea, meaning he would accept a guilty verdict while maintaining his innocence.
 Court is in recess until 2 p.m.
 ET while the government reviews the law on this issue.
 Prosecutors said this is the first they're hearing of Biden's plea.

 Biden is charged with failing to pay at least $1.4 million in federal taxes while living an "extravagant lifestyle."